zeroDivZero/notes-excel/notes/list/list_sort_and_filter.md

 # LIST

-Excel expects first row to be column headers.
+First row expected to be column headers.
 Format it differently to help myself and Excel.

 List expected to be contiguous.
-If there's empty row in middle, considered as two separate lists.
+If there's empty row in middle, considered as two lists.

 ## Sort (Single Level)

-Click anywhere in column to sort by.
+Click anywhere in list.
 Go to **Data &rarr; Sort & Filter**.
 Can sort alphabetically.

 ## Sort (Multi-Level)